-Bryon Adinoff, MD (DFCR Executive Vice President) is an addiction psychiatrist and academician.
-He recently retired from his position as Distinguished Professor of Alcohol and Drug Abuse Research in the Department of Psychiatry at the University of Texas Southwestern Medical Center and as a psychiatrist for 30 years with the Department of Veterans Affairs.
+Bryon Adinoff, MD is an addiction psychiatrist and academician.
+He was appointed Clinical Professor at the University of Colorado School of Medicine following his retirement as Distinguished Professor of Alcohol and Drug Abuse Research in the Department of Psychiatry at the University of Texas Southwestern Medical Center and as a psychiatrist for 30 years with the Department of Veterans Affairs.
 He has published over 175 papers and book chapters on the neurobiology and treatment of addiction and is Editor-in-Chief of The American Journal of Drug and Alcohol Abuse.
 In his semi-retired status, he is evolving from focusing on the consequences of substance use itself to the consequences of the drug war.
 As a Founding Member, his commitment to the goals of DFCR arises from his desire to ensure that the harsh, punitive prohibition of cannabis use is replaced by a regulatory system that protects both the individual and society.

-Kema Ogden (Board Secretary) has more than 10 years experience as a business entrepreneur and in business development in the Las Vegas community.
+Kema Ogden has more than 10 years experience as a business entrepreneur and in business development in the Las Vegas community.
 As a passionate supporter of health and wellness, she began her business entrepreneurship in 2007 by opening a health and fitness facility.
 She also became the Founder and President of The Ogden Family Foundation, where she developed programs which help under-served children and families with health, wellness, and educational programs.
 Mrs. Ogden is also Executive Director of Community Outreach Medical Center, a 501 (C) (3) non-profit community clinic that provides medical and behavioral services for low-income and high-risk Southern Nevada populations.
 She recently developed and implemented a program called Holistically Positive, which educates high-risk patients on the benefits of medical cannabis, provides them with financial assistance to obtain medical evaluations, and access to discounted cannabis.
 To continue her mission in the health and wellness industry, she partnered with industry experts to start Global Harmony LLC, becoming one of Nevada’s first cannabis dispensary and cultivation businesses, as well as the first female African American owner in Nevada.
 While working with her partners on daily operations and as Director of Outreach, she actively advocates for women, minorities and business owners by speaking with elected officials and industry leaders on the importance of regulation reform, diversity and other social issues.

 DFCR Honorary Board

 H. Westley Clark, MD, JD, MPH, CAS, FASAM, is a former Director of the Center for Substance Abuse Treatment, where he led the U.S. Department of Health and Human Services’ national effort to provide effective and accessible treatment to Americans with addictive disorders.
 Dr. Clark was the former chief of the Associated Substance Abuse Programs at the U.S. Department of Veterans Affairs Medical Center (DVAMC) in San Francisco, California.
-Dr. Clark holds a Medical Degree and a Masters in Public Health from the University of Michigan, Ann Arbor; where he completed a Psychiatric Residency at University Hospital, Neuropsychiatric Institute.
+Dr. Clark holds a Medical Degree and Masters in Public Health from the University of Michigan, Ann Arbor, where he completed a Psychiatric Residency at University Hospital, Neuropsychiatric Institute.
 He obtained his Juris Doctorate from Harvard University Law School and completed a two-year Substance Abuse Fellowship at the DVAMC-SF.
-Dr. Clark is a noted author and educator in substance abuse treatment, anger and pain management, psychopharmacology, and medical and legal issues.
+Dr. Clark is a noted author and educator in substance abuse treatment, psychopharmacology, and medical and legal issues.
 His numerous awards include the 2008 John P. McGovern Award from the American Society of Addiction Medicine for his contributions toward increased understanding of the relationship between addiction and society.

-Andrew Weil, MD is a world-renowned leader and pioneer in the field of integrative medicine, a healing oriented approach to health care that encompasses body, mind and spirit.
+Andrew Weil, MD, is a world-renowned leader and pioneer in the field of integrative medicine, a healing oriented approach to health care that encompasses body, mind and spirit.
 Combining a Harvard education and a lifetime of practicing natural and preventive medicine, Dr. Weil is the founder and director of the Arizona Center for Integrative Medicine at the University of Arizona Health Sciences Center, where he is also a Clinical Professor of Medicine and Professor of Public Health and the Lovell-Jones Professor of Integrative Rheumatology.
 Dr. Weil received both his medical degree and his undergraduate degree in biology from Harvard University.
 Dr. Weil is an internationally recognized expert for his views on leading a healthy lifestyle, his philosophy of healthy aging and his critique of the future of medicine and health care.
 Approximately 10 million copies of Dr. Weil’s books have been sold, including Spontaneous Happiness, Spontaneous Healing, 8 Weeks to Optimum Health, Eating Well for Optimum Health, The Healthy Kitchen, Healthy Aging and Why Our Health Matters.